 BILD (British Institute of Learning Disability) is one of the leading learning disabilities organisations in the UK.
 Their website contains lots of useful resources and fact sheets including some about friendships and relationships to support people to have a great life.

-Choice Support is a national charity, formed in 1984, supporting people with autism, learning disabilities and mental health needs.
+Choice Support is a national charity, supporting people with autism, learning disabilities and mental health needs.
 Supported Loving is a human rights-based campaign, with associated network meetings, hosted by Choice Support.
-We believe people with learning disabilities and/or autism should be able to enjoy the same sexual and romantic freedoms as everyone else.
+They believe people with learning disabilities and/or autism should be able to enjoy the same sexual and romantic freedoms as everyone else.
 Choice Support publishes Supported Loving blogs, news and resources.

 The Down's Syndrome Association have created a Relationships and Sex Education training package specifically designed for the learning strengths and challenges of people with Down’s syndrome.

 The training will be facilitated by those who purchase the resource, such as a care provider, a local authority, support group or a parent or carer, who will use the resource to deliver eight sessions covering all aspects of Relationships and Sex.

 The resource is suitable for adults aged 18 and over.

 The training resource is made up of 8 different sessions covering: